-The G2U Initiative is an innovative approach to addressing critical governance challenges by building regional networks of governments and universities.
-G2U sustainably connects government’s hiring and research needs with local university capacity.
-The initiative is premised on the notion that bringing government and university leaders together is a powerful approach to strengthening government’s ability to deliver on its mission.
+The Government-to-University Initiative is premised on the notion that bringing government and university leaders together is a powerful approach to strengthening government’s ability to deliver on its mission.
 The enthusiasm from partners in government, universities, and the civic sector in regions across the country illustrates the promise and power of G2U collaboration in reshaping the future of government.

 At the core of the G2U Initiative is a growing group of vibrant, regional networks connecting local, state, and federal government leaders with key faculty and administrators from surrounding colleges and universities.
 Regional networks also engage nonprofit, civic, and private sector leaders interested in strengthening these relationships.
 To complement these efforts, the Volcker Alliance fosters a “network of networks” to facilitate the rapid exchange of ideas and best practices and provide engagement opportunities with national organizations allied with G2U aims.

 - What are the core values that unite G2U networks?